Seller Financing Commercial Real Estate: An Overview

 Types of Seller Financing Agreements

 There are several ways to structure a seller financing agreement, each with its own advantages and considerations.
-Let's delve into the five most common types:
+Let's delve into the most common types:

 Promissory Note for Installment Payments